M0dEx/quincy/README.md

 After a connection is established and the client is authenticated, a TUN interface is spawned using an IP address provided by the server.

 When all is set up, multiple tasks are spawned (on both the client and the server), with 2 of them being the most important:
-- authentication task - responsible for sending the session token in the specified interval
+- authentication task - responsible for authenticating the user and sending them a client IP
 - connection task - responsible for relaying packets between the TUN interface and the QUIC tunnel

 These tasks run in parallel using the [`tokio`](https://github.com/tokio-rs/tokio) runtime for added efficiency and throughput.